abinit/homebrew-tap/README.md

 *Notes:*

 - *Always use the latest Homebrew version (use* `brew upgrade`*).*
-- *Bottles for `Mac Silicon` (arm64) are not always provided.
+- *Bottles for all macOS versions and hardware (intel and `Mac Silicon` arm64) are not always provided.
 If so, abinit will be built on the fly during installation process.
 The build only takes 6' on a Macbook M1 (2020).*
 - `abinit v8` *is still accessible via* `brew install abinit8`*.*

 > If you experience difficulties with precompiled bottles (following an update of homebrew, for example), you can force the re-compilation of abinit: